Role of a CMI Director

 We need your ideas and opinions!
 Contribution of thoughts, ideas, measured advice and opinion, sparkling wit, humorous anecdotes, sly repartees, and the occasional friendly insult are essential to making our Director’s team work and CMI a success.
 We depend on our Directors to keep us in touch with the needs of regional ecologists and resource managers.

-A call for nominations goes out in March and elections are held by e-mail before our Annual General Meeting, which is usually held in late April or early May.
+A call for nominations goes out in March and elections are held by e-mail before our Annual General Meeting (if an election is needed), which is usually held in late April or early May.
 Terms are for two years.

 To nominate a CMI Director, the CMI office (email@example.com) must receive the following information by email on or before the date identified for the close of nominations.